freshfitz/OilSensor/README.md

 # OilSensor
-Python pi ultrasonic distance sensor used as tank sensor to json output liquid levels
+Python pi ultrasonic distance sensor used as tank sensor to output levels to a json feed

 {"percentage": 76.3988548810431, "gals": 190.99713720260775, "name": "OilSensor", "cm": 37.83, "in": 14.893700787401574}